-S/4HANA private cloud also offers guided configuration tools, companies can choose from the S/4HANA components available that they want to implement to meet their business needs.
-Since each company may choose different set of S/4HANA components for implementation, the deployment timeline varies according to scope of implementation.
+S/4HANA private cloud also offers guided configuration tools.
+In addition, companies can choose to implement the available S/4HANA components they want.
+Because each company may choose a different set of S/4HANA components for implementation, the deployment timeline varies according to scope of implementation.

 S/4HANA public cloud only supports the following industries: manufacturing, professional services, sourcing and procurement, HR, sales support and financial services.
 More industries are slated for future support.
-If a company's specific industry isn't supported in the public cloud, then it makes sense not choose this option.
+If a company's specific industry isn't supported in the public cloud, then it makes sense to not choose this option.
 S/4HANA private cloud supports significantly more industries.

-Neither public nor private S/4HANA cloud options offer specialized SAP software such as IS-Utilities, IS-Health or IS-Automotive, making them a misfit for companies presently using them.
+Neither public nor private S/4HANA cloud options offer specialized SAP software, such as IS-Utilities, IS-Health or IS-Automotive, making them a misfit for companies presently using them.